SoS title image

 ©Tour guest Pam Payne.

 We'll spend two days exploring this rich area, one of the densest archaeological landscapes in Scotland: Gleann Cille Mhàirtin, home to an astonishing array of stone circles, cairns, henge and forts covering 6000 years.
-We will also visit a hidden holy well and the biggest collection of Neolothic rock art in Celtdom.
+We will also visit a hidden holy well and the biggest collection of Neolithic rock art in Celtdom.
 While it is theoretically possible there is guide on the planet that knows the Glen better than me, it is unlikely: I lived amongst these stones for five years.

 You'll get an opportunity to hike in the North Atlantic Oak Woodlands, stunningly beautiful and now recognised as ecologically significant as a powerhouse of nature.
 The sea views aren't bad either!